michelleful/code-blog/_posts/2014-03-25-fuzzy-arabic-dictionary.markdown

 One of the major difficulties beginning learners face is mastering the writing system.
-Not only does it go right-to-left, with letters changing shape according to their surroundings, they have to master a very different phonemic inventory with plenty of unfamiliar sounds.
+Not only does it go right-to-left, with letters changing shape according to their surroundings (these are all the same letter: عـ ـعـ ـع ع), they have to master a very different phonemic inventory with plenty of unfamiliar sounds.

 Here's ق /q/, the voiceless uvular stop, which to an English speaker